-D Development cost A fee paid by a developer to help fund cost related to developing a property.
-Often these fees are used for parks and charge (DCC) streets, and for infrastructure used to provide water, sanitary sewer and storm drainage services.
-A permit that allows development of a property subject to Development permit certain conditions such as the timing or sequence of construction, density of development, alteration of specific requirements of the zoning of the property etc. Ε EMBC Emergency Management BC is the province's lead coordinating agency for all emergency management activities, including response, planning, training, testing and exercising.
+A fee paid by a developer to help fund cost related to developing a property.
+Often these fees are used for parks and streets, and for infrastructure used to provide water, sanitary sewer and storm drainage services.

+certain conditions such as the timing or sequence of construction, density of development, alteration of specific requirements of the zoning of the property etc.

+E EMBC Emergency Management BC is the province's lead coordinating agency for all emergency management activities, including response, planning, training, testing and exercising.
 This work is done in collaboration with local governments and other government and non-government entities.
 F Fee A fee is a charge to recover the cost of providing a service.
 Financial plan This term is used interchangeably with "budget".
-Full-time equivalent A statistic used to compare staffing levels between departments (FTE) staff or organizations, and is calculated by dividing the total number of hours one full-time staff member is scheduled to work in a year.
+Full-time equivalent (FTE) staff A statistic used to compare staffing levels between departments or organizations, and is calculated by dividing the total number of hours one full-time staff member is scheduled to work in a year.
 Fund A pool of money normally set apart for a specific purpose.
 Fund balance The excess of assets over liabilities in a fund.
 G GHG Green House Gases are gasses generated from fossil fuel burning, released into the atmosphere and linked to climate change.
 Grant Funds given to an organization from another organization (senior government to local government) which may have conditions attached to it and require specific spending to occur or goal to be accomplished in order to retain the funds.
 GVDA Greater Victoria Development Agency facilitates and promotes the development of a strong economic base in Greater Victoria. Н Hotel tax A compulsory financial levy imposed on hotel room rentals.
-Funds collected are utilized on tourism initiatives. Т Infrastructure Physical structures that form the foundation for development.
+Funds collected are utilized on tourism initiatives.
+I Infrastructure Physical structures that form the foundation for development.
 Infrastructure includes: wastewater and waterworks, electric power, communications, transit and transportation facilities and oil and gas pipelines and associated facilities.
 IAFF International Association of Fire Fighters.
 L Liability A loan, expense, or any other form of claim on the assets of an entity that must be paid or otherwise honoured by that entity.
+M MRDT The Municipal and Regional District Tax is a tax imposed by the province on the purchase of accommodation imposed in specific geographical areas of the province of behalf of municipalities and regional districts.
+0 OH&S Occupational Health and Safety is a program that is run by the District to meet the requirements of the Workers Compensation Act.
+Operating budget A financial plan outlining projected revenue and expenditures for the on-going, day-to-day activities of an organization during a given fiscal period.